Q: How do I know if injection molding is the right process for my product?

 - That depends on the mold partner, the mold and the scope of your costing.
 The difference can be zero or negligible, or the difference can be great.
 Just make sure you are including all costs associated with supporting and coordinating activities and deliverables with your mold supplier.

-Q: Who owns the injection tool?
+Q: Who owns the injection mold?

-- In all cases at PlastiCert the customer owns the tool.
+- In all cases at PlastiCert the customer owns the mold.
 It is custom designed to make our customer’s part(s) and is paid for by the customer.
 As such it is a customer asset that resides within our facility.

 Q: How many shots will you guarantee from my mold?